 Injection molding (or Injection Moulding) is a manufacturing technology for producing products from plastics.
-Injecting the molten plastic resin at high pressure into an injection mould, which the mold is made according to the desired part shape, the part shape was created by designer using some CAD design software ( such as UG, Solidworks, etc), The mould is made by a mould company (or mold maker) from metal material or aluminum, and precision-machined to form the features of the desired part by some high technical machines like CNC machine, EDM machine, lather machine, grinding machine, wire-cutting machine, etc, step by step to make final mould cavity base on exactly desired part shape and size, which we called an injection mold.
+Injecting the molten plastic resin at high pressure into an injection mould, which the mold is made according to the desired part shape, the part shape was created by a designer using some CAD design software ( such as UG, Solidworks, etc), The mould is made by a mould company (or mold maker) from metal material or aluminum, and precision-machined to form the features of the desired part by some high technical machines like CNC machine, EDM machine, lather machine, grinding machine, wire-cutting machine, etc, step by step to make final mould cavity base on exactly desired part shape and size, which we called an injection mold.

 The injection molding process is widely used for producing a variety of plastic products, from the smallest component to the big bumpers of cars.
 It is the most common technology to produce molding products on the world today, with some commonly made products including food containers, buckets, storage bins, house cooking equipment, outdoor furniture, automotive components, medical components, molding toys, more and more.